 Assuming you will actually charge for your book, most charge upwards of $0.99.

 When you’re essentially selling content that’s already freely available on your blog, then somewhere between $0.99 and $2.99 generally works well.
-While there are differences in royalty levels in terms of what Amazon will pay you on your sales, the real value comes from lead acquisition.
+While there are differences in royalty levels in terms of what Amazon will pay you on your sales, the real value comes from lead generation.

 I recommend publishing all small eBooks for 99 cents, to try and get as many people as possible to buy them.
 While you’d make 6x more money per sale pricing it at $2.99 ($2.99-$9.99 pays a 70% royalty rather than 35%), you’ll make far more money from all of the extra leads.